 A Writ of Attachment is a remedy used before you actually obtain a default judgment.
 The main purpose of this remedy is to protect a debtor from transferring, encumbering, dissipating or concealing assets available to satisfy the judgments.
 However, this remedy is only temporary pending the outcome of the underlying claim and has some restrictions on availability.Temporary Protective Orders

-This is another provisional remedy that creditor in action for recovery of specific, tangible personal property in the defendant's possession, which you are entitled to recover.
-This allows for quick and swift recovery of the claimed property prior to the completion of the lawsuit.
+Claim and Delivery is another provisional remedy that allows the creditor in action to recover specific, tangible personal property in the defendant's possession.
+This allows for a quick and swift recovery of the claimed property prior to the completion of the lawsuit.
 In addition, simply filing an action for recovery of possession of the property may get the defendant’s attention and result in a settlement.
-However, if you do not win the lawsuit, you may be liable for damages because you wrongfully possessed the property.
+On the other hand, if you do not win the lawsuit, you may be liable for damages because you wrongfully possessed the property.

-This is an ancillary and equitable remedy in which a court appoints a representative to take possession or manage the property to preserve and protect it pending an outcome of the lawsuit.
+This is an ancillary and equitable remedy in which a court appoints a representative to take possession of or manage the property to preserve and protect it pending an outcome of the lawsuit.
 Receiverships are often expensive and not favored by the courts.
-Receiverships are often the most difficult provisional remedy to obtain because of the cost and expense of administration.
-However, courts often appoint receivers to run the business of a partnership that is being “wound up” (i.e. going to dissolve).
+Receiverships are often the most difficult provisional remedy to obtain because of the cost and expense of administration. in such a case, courts often appoint receivers to run the business of a partnership that is being “wound up” (i.e. going to dissolve).